 Statistically, I have a one in three chance of getting some kind of cancer.
 For Hal, it’s one in TWO.
 Those are pretty high odds.
-Ugh.
 I’m planning ahead.
 I don’t want to be making fear-driven decisions which is what will happen if I am unprepared.
-Besides, conventional doctors talk of treatment options.
-Alternative doctors talk of cancer cures.
-Let’s see, to whom do I listen…?

-Much of my list comes from a series of interviews with successful alternative cancer doctors I purchased a couple of months ago.
-This changed my life: I no longer fear cancer.
+Much of the list comes from a series of interviews with successful alternative cancer doctors.
+This series changed my life: I no longer fear cancer.
 That’s big.
-(If you want a free copy, leave a comment.
-I will email you and we’ll work out how to get it to you.)
+If you want a copy, leave a comment.
+I will email you and we’ll work out how to get it to you.

 What I’d Do If I Had Cancer